os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

 ### Preparing a new Pull Request
-* All code needs to be tidy, for this use `make prepare` the first time you set up your local environment, use `make tidy` before commiting your changes, ensure your new code adheres to our coding style or use `make tidy-full` if you have already few commits.
+* All code needs to be tidy, for this use `make prepare` the first time you set up your local environment, use `make tidy` before committing your changes, ensure your new code adheres to our coding style or use `make tidy-full` if you have already few commits.
 * Every pull request is tested by our CI system for different perl versions,